payw-org/cau-timetable-scraper/README.md

 npm install puppeteer pending-xhr-puppeteer
 ```

-## v2.1.0 Migration
+## v2.1.x Migration

-In `v2.1.0`, a new feature has been arrived where **CTTS** returns lectures along with the colleges and majors information separately.
+From `v2.1.0`, a new feature has been arrived where **CTTS** returns lectures along with the colleges and majors information separately.

 ```ts
 // v2.0.x